siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 \mathbf H_2=k\mathbf H_1.
 $$

-Under the tested reading, the overlap is described in the same form as the dielectric case, but with the second coherent beam supplying the response sector.
+Here the overlap is described in the same form as the dielectric case, but with the second coherent beam supplying the response sector.
 Define, abbreviating *coherent* by the subscript $\mathrm{coh}$,

 $$
 \mathbf D_{\mathrm{coh}}